 Summer fruits add a glorious vibrant colour to this dessert.
 And it's the deep reds and purples of the berries which also add health giving properties.
 Anthocyanins are a type of antioxidant which is present in foods which are naturally deep red and purple.
 They have been linked to a wide number of health claims.
 Summer fruit jelly is also high in fibre, which is very good for gut health.
 (See here for more information about anthocyanins)

 This easy fruit jelly recipe is very simple, and you only need 3 ingredients.
 It is made from berries and a fruit smoothie, which is set with gelatine.
 The texture is deliciously soft and a little wobbly.
 Gelatine is made from animal collagen and is rich in protein.
 It's a great source of a number of amino acids, and has been shown to benefit your joints, skin and brain.
 (See here for more information about the health benefits of gelatine)

 If you prefer, you can use a vegetarian alternative, although it won't have the same health benefits.

 Mixed summer fruits.
 You can use either fresh or frozen fruit if you are making the jellies in little jars like the picture above.
 The advantage of using frozen fruit is that the jellies will set much quicker.
 If you want to make a large summer fruit jelly that you can slice, use fresh fruit as the texture will be firmer.

-If you want to put together your own mix of summer berries, use two thirds sweeter fruits such as strawberries, raspberries and blackberries, and one third sharper fruits such as blackcurrants and redcurrants.
-This mix means that the jelly will be fruity and delicious, without the need for added sugar.
+If you want to put together your own mix of summer berries, use two thirds sweet soft fruits such as strawberries, raspberries, blueberries and blackberries, and one third sharper fruits such as blackcurrants and redcurrants.
+This mix means that the jelly will be fruity, sweet and delicious, without the need for added sugar.